pars-linux/web/trunk/web/developer.pardus.org.tr/source/newcontributor/areas-to-contribute.rst

 If you're interested in preparing PiSi packages, but don't have much experience yet, you can read the :ref:`pisi-packaging-guide` to get involved in the packaging process.

+For contributor applications: :ref:`how-to-be-contributor`

 ****
 Test
 ****

 Our project has a test team in order to test the new releases of Pardus distributions and also test packages which will go to stable repositories.
 For detail information `pardus-test-processes`.
+For contributor applications: :ref:`how-to-be-contributor`

 ***************************